Neonatal Subgaleal Hemorrhages

 Birth injuries often put the life of a newborn child in danger, and neonatal subgaleal hemorrhages are no different.
 This type of life-threatening injury occurs when the veins connecting the intracranial venous sinuses, or emissary veins, and the extracranial venous system burst.
 After this happens, blood can rapidly fill up the subgaleal space, which is the area between the child’s skull and scalp.
 This space is large enough to contain just about half of the child’s blood, and depending on how quickly a medical professional can identify this bleeding, the child could suffer permanent brain damage or even die.

-At Aldous \ Walker LLP, our Dallas medical malpractice attorneys are committed to providing injured victims and their families with the dedicated and passionate legal representation they need to secure the outcome they deserve.
+At Aldous \ Walker LLP, we are committed to providing injured victims and their families with the dedicated and passionate legal representation they need to secure the outcome they deserve.
 Medical malpractice is the number one cause of neonatal subgaleal hemorrhages, and you should never be expected to cover the medical bills or additional damages of a serious birth injury when the negligence or wrongdoing of your doctor is the cause of the problem in the first place.
 If your child suffered a serious birth injury, contact our firm today to discuss your case and begin planning your next steps.

 What Causes Neonatal Subgaleal Hemorrhages?

 Experts report that approximately 90 percent of all neonatal subgaleal hemorrhages are caused by the improper use of a vacuum extractor.
 These injuries can be caused by a number of actions, including:

 - Improperly attaching the vacuum extractor’s suction cup on the head of the child before beginning extraction.

 - Using excessive force when attempting to extract the child.